Volkswagen, Daimler agree to pay for diesel fixes

 While Transport Minister Andreas Scheuer and car bosses were hammering out a deal on anti-pollution measures in a five-hour meeting on Thursday, a court ruled that two more German cities, Cologne and Bonn, must impose bans on older diesel vehicles.

-Volkswagen (VOWG_p.DE) and Daimler are prepared to offer hardware retrofits to clean up older diesel vehicles at their own cost, Scheuer said following the meeting, adding that rival BMW was still refusing to do so.
+Volkswagen (VOWG_p.DE) and Daimler (DAIGn.DE) are prepared to offer hardware retrofits to clean up older diesel vehicles at their own cost, Scheuer said following the meeting, adding that rival BMW (BMWG.DE) was still refusing to do so.

 All three big German carmakers have committed to spending up to 3,000 euros for various measures, including trade-in incentives.